MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 ### Use policies to control which users in your organization can create private channels

-As an admin, you can set a per-user policy to control which users in your organization can create private channels.
+As an admin, you can use policies to control which users in your organization are allowed to create private channels.
+Create a policy by using the **New-CSTeamsChannelPolicy** cmdlet, and then assign the policy to users.

-> [!NOTE]
+Set the **AllowPrivateChannelCreation** parameter to **true** to allow users who are assigned the policy to create private channels.
+Setting the parameter to **false** turns off the ability to create private channels for users who are assigned the policy.

-> Microsoft introduced a new policy, TeamsAppPolicy, to control what parts of the Teams client are enabled, such as meetings, chat, and channels.
-When TeamsAppPolicy is available, TeamsUpgradePolicy will be updated so that when an admin tries to grant an instance of TeamsUpgradePolicy to a user, it will first check to ensure that TeamsAppPolicy is correctly configured for the mode.
-If not, the action fails with an error explaining how the other policy must first be set.
+By default, **AllowPrivateChannelCreation** is set to **true** in the global policy, and all users in your organization can create private channels.

-By default, all Teams users in your organization can create private channels.
 You might want to allow only certain users the ability to create private channels and turn off the ability for all other users in your organization.
 The following steps show you how to do this.

 1. Run the following to edit the global policy and turn off the ability to create private channels for all users in your organization.